JanKolek/Planet-Generator/README.md

 ### Installation

 The best way to install the plugin in your unity project is to download **.unitypackage** from :itch.
 Drag and drop the package into your Assets folder and click on import.
 The second option is to download the entire repository.
-Before using the plugin, I recommend trying the demo app from :itch to get a sense of all the features.
+Before using the plugin, I recommend trying the demo app from https://honzakolek.itch.io/planet-generator to get a sense of all the features.

 ### Classes and functions